Graduate Handbook

 Updated January 22, 2019

 The graduate programs in music theory at the University of North Texas provide advanced instruction in the diverse sub-disciplines currently found in the profession and thus prepare you for a career as college or university theory professor.
 The curriculum includes: studies in analytical techniques covering the entire history of Western musical practice as well as specialized methodologies such as Schenkerian studies with a strong emphasis on counterpoint, history of music theory, and music theory pedagogy.
 During your period of study, you are mentored and encouraged to present scholarly papers at local, national, and international conferences and to submit essays to scholarly journals in the field of music theory.
-The culmination of graduate study in music theory at UNT is a master's thesis (or 2-paper option to be discussed below) or doctoral dissertation.
+The culmination of graduate study in music theory at UNT is a master's portfolio or doctoral dissertation.

 You must demonstrate proficiency in one non-English language prior to applying for graduation.
 The choice of language, other than German or French, must be approved by the music theory area.
 The requirement may be satisfied either by passing a reading comprehension exam administered by the faculty of the MHTE Division or by taking an appropriate exam through the World Languages Department.
 For more information, contact the area coordinator from your UNT e-mail.